openforcefield/openff-bespokefit/docs/users/bespoke-executor.md

 ```

 This will return all the results in the same order as the `molecule` iterator,
 even if they are executed out of order behind the scenes.
+Note that the
+`.results` attribute is accessed from the GET response to access the actual
+results of the successfully completed run.

 [`BespokeOptimizationSchema`]: openff.bespokefit.schema.fitting.BespokeOptimizationSchema
 [`optimization_schema_from_molecule()`]: openff.bespokefit.workflows.bespoke.BespokeWorkflowFactory.optimization_schema_from_molecule